-There’s no one best authentication method.
-They all have their advantages and disadvantages.
-Some simply require a file on your server that can be cross-referenced by a receiver (SPF, SenderID).
-These methods are easy to implement, but some say not as secure.
-Other types of authentication (Domain Keys, DKIM) actually embed code in the email itself.
-These methods make it tougher to forge emails, but they can also be tougher for both the sender and receiver to implement.
+There are several different authentication methods available, each with its own advantages and disadvantages.
+Some methods (SPF, SenderID) simply require a file on your server that can be cross-referenced by a receiver.
+These are easy to implement, but have drawn scrutiny from some regarding the level of security they provide.
+Another type of authentication, DKIM, actually embeds code in the email itself.
+This makes it more difficult to forge emails, but can also be tougher for both the sender and receiver to implement.
 Because of the various pros and cons, different receivers choose to check for different types of authentication.
-Until there’s some standard, senders may want to just employ all authentication types (MailChimp’s authentication covers all the bases).
+Until there’s some standard, senders may want to just employ all authentication types.
+MailChimp’s authentication covers all the bases.

 Here’s a breakdown of which ISPs and receivers are using which types of authentication.
 If large portions of your list go to these ISPs, you should consider authenticating your email-marketing campaigns.